 Part A and Part B:

 - Part A and Part B are a standard part of every Medicare Plan.
-Original Medicare – Part A (hospital insurance) and Part B (medical insurance) – are complimentary.
+Original Medicare – Part A (hospital insurance) and Part B (medical insurance) – are complementary.
 Parts A and B coverage do not overlap.

 - Since Medicare Part B comes with a monthly premium cost, some people choose to delay enrollment in Part B. There is no penalty for delaying enrollment in Medicare Part B if you or your spouse have other coverage through an employer.